Number squeezed and fragmented states of strongly interacting bosons in a double well: Introduction

-The symmetry of the double well potential also allows for \emph{fragmentation}~\cite{Nozieres1982}.
-In a canonical BEC, we can express the system's many-body wavefunction in such a way that all of the particles are in the same one-body state.
-However, under the right conditions, the BEC can exhibit fragmentation, in which multiple one-body states are macroscopically occupied by the particles in the condensate.
-When population is further distributed over single-particle states with non-macroscopic occupation, the BEC is said to be \emph{depleted}.
-Much theoretical effort has gone into understanding fragmentation using two-mode models~\cite{Streltsov2004,Jackson2008}, including studies of fragmentation in a double well~\cite{Spekkens1999,Mueller2006,Sakmann2011}.
+The symmetry of the double well potential also allows for \emph{fragmentation} of the condensate~\cite{Nozieres1982}.
+In a canonical BEC, we can express the system's many-body wavefunction in such a way that all particles are in the same one-body state.
+However, under certain conditions the BEC can exhibit fragmentation, in which multiple one-body states are macroscopically occupied by the particles in the condensate.
+When population is further distributed over one-body states with non-macroscopic occupation, the BEC is said to be \emph{depleted}.
+Experimental studies have confirmed the presence of depletion in an atomic BEC in an optical lattice~\cite{Xu2006} as well as fragmentation in a quasi-1D atomic BEC in a magnetic waveguide~\cite{Leanhardt2002}.

+Theoretical analysis of number squeezing has largely been made with two-mode models for double well systems~\cite{Imamoglu1997,Villain1997,Javanainen1999,Spekkens1999,Ferrini2008,Averin2008,Bodet2010,Sakmann2011,Julia2012} and with Bose-Hubbard analogs of the two-mode model for optical lattice systems~\cite{Burnett2002,Capogrosso2007}.
+No analysis of number squeezing has yet been made within the eight-mode model or with full three-dimensional computational simulations, although a one-dimensional truncated Wigner approximation has been used to estimate on-site~\cite{Isella2006} and inter-site number fluctuations~\cite{Gross2011}.
+Regarding fragmentation, much theoretical effort has also gone into understanding this phenomenon using two-mode models~\cite{Spekkens1999,Streltsov2004,Mueller2006,Jackson2008,Bader2009,Sakmann2011}.
 As is the case with squeezing, these models are inadequate to fully capture the behavior of the system with respect to fragmentation at large interaction strengths.
-Fragmentation and depletions have also not yet been studied within the eight-mode model.
+Indeed, studies that employed multiconfigurational Hartree-Fock methods have already demonstrated evidence of fragmentation behavior beyond that which is seen in traditional two-mode models~\cite{Streltsov2006,Masiello2005}.
+Like squeezing, neither fragmentation nor depletion has yet been studied within the eight-mode model.